 Nobody is ever just one thing

-Exploring these connections is fundamental to our approach and necessary in creating communities where people can show up as their whole selves every day.
+Exploring these connections with participants in accessible ways is fundamental to our educational approach and necessary we believe in creating policies, practices and cultures where people can show up as their whole selves every day.

 There must exist a paradigm, a practical model for social change that includes an understanding of ways to transform consciousness that are linked to efforts to transform structures.